Why it matters

 CA34: Organise new signage for pedestrians from Highgate Station to Parliament Hill Fields.

-“To empower the whole community to protect, enhance and obtain the maximum benefits from Highgate’s open spaces, where this does not harm the existing integrity or character of the open space”
+“To empower the whole community to protect, enhance and obtain the maximum benefits from Highgate’s open spaces.”

 OPEN SPACES POSTS